 These are just some of the questions that are asked by patients and their families and acted upon by HPH staff.
 Because you are encouraged to share your thoughts and visions of your final months and days our staff can help to make wishes come true.
 From the woman who wanted to throw herself a huge going away party, to the 92 year old woman who had one last wish – to parachute out of a plane.
 Helping these dreams come true is what hospice is all about.

 The most misleading myth about hospice care is that hospice is about dying.
 Nothing could be further from the truth.
 The founder of the modern hospice movement, Dame Cicely Saunders, once wrote:

 “You matter because you are.
 You matter to the last moment of your life.

 And we will do all we can to not only help you die peacefully,

 but also to help you live until you die”.

 When faced with a terminal illness, people are often filled with fear.
 Often, this is fear of the unknown.
 Many questions can arise: What is it like to die?
 Will I be in pain?
 What will happen to my family?

 HPH is here to address these questions with you.
 Staff and volunteers will provide the support and guidance patients and families need.
 By doing so, our hospice care provides hope, dignity, comfort and peace.

 Care is driven by patients and families.
 Our nurses and staff members ask: What do you need?
 How can we help?
 What can we offer to help plan for the months and weeks ahead?

 Our website is intended to share information about High Peaks Hospice care.
-For further information, questions, concerns or to learn about volunteer opportunities, please contact us at 518-891-0606.
+For further information, questions, concerns or to learn about how to support us, please contact us at 518-891-0606.